forcedotcom/lightning-language-server/README.md

 Mono repo for the LWC and Aura Language Services that are used in the [Salesforce Extensions for VS Code](https://github.com/forcedotcom/salesforcedx-vscode).

+## Issues & Features
+Open issues and feature requests on the [SalesforceDX-VSCode Repository](https://github.com/forcedotcom/salesforcedx-vscode/issues/new/choose).

 ## Setup

 ### Pre-requisites